Vector-Wangel/MuJoCo-GS-Web/README.md

 - **Import any scene**: use any 3DGS scene you want
   - .spz file, recommend: [Marble from World Labs](https://marble.worldlabs.ai/)
-  - If you upload your own 3DGS file, there will not be any collision
+  - If you only upload the .spz file, there will not be any collision
-  - You can contribute to this project by adding a 3DGS scene along with .xml file for collision setup
+  - You can add a 3DGS scene along with an .xml file for collision setup

 <img width="1659" height="558" alt="image" src="https://github.com/user-attachments/assets/50807972-784d-4fa0-a4b3-a2920dff86c9" />